 Variations to get your first pullup

+Negative Pullups These are a gap-bridger and supplement the above ones.
 You have to find out what works better for you.
-Make sure here to really exaggerate the negative portion of each rep to around 10s each and lower the amount of reps appropriately.
+Make sure here to really exaggerate the negative portion of each rep to around 10s each and lower the number of reps appropriately.

 Variations to improve your technique